Effect-TS/io/docs/modules/Effect.ts.md

 ## acquireUseRelease

-When this effect represents acquisition of a resource (for example, opening a file, launching a thread, etc.), `acquireUseRelease` can be used to ensure the acquisition is not interrupted and the resource is always released.
+This function is used to ensure that an `Effect` value that represents the acquisition of a resource (for example, opening a file, launching a thread, etc.) will not be interrupted, and that the resource will always be released when the `Effect` value completes execution.

-The function does two things:
+`acquireUseRelease` does the following:

-1. Ensures this effect, which acquires the resource, will not be interrupted.
-Of course, acquisition may fail for internal reasons (an uncaught exception).
+1. Ensures that the `Effect` value that acquires the resource will not be interrupted.
+Note that acquisition may still fail due to internal reasons (such as an uncaught exception).
-2. Ensures the `release` effect will not be interrupted, and will be executed so long as this effect successfully acquires the resource.
+2. Ensures that the `release` `Effect` value will not be interrupted, and will be executed as long as the acquisition `Effect` value successfully acquires the resource.

-In between acquisition and release of the resource, the `use` effect is executed.
+During the time period between the acquisition and release of the resource, the `use` `Effect` value will be executed.

-If the `release` effect fails, then the entire effect will fail even if the `use` effect succeeds.
-If this fail-fast behavior is not desired, errors produced by the `release` effect can be caught and ignored.
+If the `release` `Effect` value fails, then the entire `Effect` value will fail, even if the `use` `Effect` value succeeds.
+If this fail-fast behavior is not desired, errors produced by the `release` `Effect` value can be caught and ignored.

 **Signature**